Nixtla/mlforecast/README.md

 )
 ```

-Next define a model, if you're on a single machine this can be any regressor that follows the scikit-learn API.
+Next define a model.
+If you want to use the local interface this can be any regressor that follows the scikit-learn API.
 For distributed training there are `LGBMForecast` and `XGBForecast`.

 ```python
 from sklearn.ensemble import RandomForestRegressor